wp-plugins/vat-moss/readme.txt

 Updated references to the service site
 Updated to allow any number of credits in the same period

+= 1.0.15 =

+Updated add_query_arg calls to escape them as recommended by the WordPress advisory

 == Upgrade Notice ==